cujomalainey/Chatlab/README.md

 ##Running MATLAB-Chat
 1. Obtain a copy of the software
+2. Go to the `Release` folder
-2. Open either `LaunchClient.m` or `LaunchServer.m` in MATLAB and run it
+3. Open either `LaunchClient.m` or `LaunchServer.m` in MATLAB and run it.
-3. Select "Move to folder" when the popup appears
+4. Select "Move to folder" when the popup appears

 ##License - MIT
 	Copyright (c) 2014 David Skrundz, Curtis Malainey